Title: Grade-A Man Meat

 She discreetly glanced back, looking for the familiar mob of raven hair.
 A smile tugged at the corner of her lips when she saw him pause in his trek, pretending to read a small flyer stamped on an electric post.
 You see, Haruno Sakura was a smart girl.
 She knew that he'd been following her around ever since that faithful day in Ichiraku.

 The first time he followed her around, she honestly thought he was a creepy, cute—hey, the guy had good looks!—stalker.
 And had he not pummeled a guy trying to look up her skirt, she would have reported him to the police and filed for a restraining order.
 But because of him, the number of guys who hit on her decreased greatly, and she would be lying if she said she wasn't thankful.
-And though she thought his way of expressing his concern was a little bit of weird, she found him sweet.
+And though she thought his way of expressing his concern was a bit peculiar, she found him sweet.

 She knew she was starting to like him and she knew it was wrong.
 She didn't even know him.